Meillaya/Distributed_Training_Framework/README.md

 ## Setup

 It is recommended to use a virtual environment.
-The user mentioned using `uv`.
+This project uses `uv` for dependency management.

 **Requirements:**
 - For AMD GPUs: ROCm support is required.
 See [AMD ROCm installation guide](https://rocm.docs.amd.com/)